gunnarviking/git-crash-course/readme.md

 * Create a github account
 * Download Github desktop
 * Clone this repo
     To "download" the repository, press the <> code button just above this text.
-And then select clone.
-You can use https for the time beeing and I will explain ssh.
+And then open in github desktop or copy the https link.
 # The four basic commands of git (Pull, Add, Commit, Push)

 These for commands is what is needed to get code from the repository and to upload code to the repository